adstriegel/cse20289-fa24/hw/hw03/README.md

 * `10th Percentile`: The 10th percentile for throughput across the data points
 * `90th Percentile`: The 90th percentile for throughput across the data points

+> Note that the function may not necessarily know the period that was used to generate the data and that particular name / value pair may need to be populated elsewhere in your code.

 > *Hint*: To compute the 10th and 90th percentile, look at the quantiles function offered by the `statistics` package.

-### Output the Data
+### Task 3.4 - Output the Data

 Write a function that takes in that generated dictionary (field, value) and outputs that dictionary information to a string as follows: